 If you borrowed as a student with unverifiable income, there is a good chance the interest rate on the loan would be relatively high.
 If you have a steady paycheck, decent credit, and enough income to afford the payments, you can probably refinance your loans at a lower interest rate.
 However, this may not be a good idea with federal student loans, because their interest rates are already low and repayment options are more flexible.

 Before you make any decisions, talk to the lenders as well as someone who had more experience in these matters.
-Think it through and explore your options and do extensive calculations before deciding with how to proceed with paying off your student loans.
+Think it through and explore your options and do extensive calculations before deciding on how to proceed with paying off your student loans.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!